 If you want to explore more places in Romania, try one of our private tours.
 More details on www.uncover-romania-tours.com

 If Romania is one of the destinations you plan to visit this year, we have a few suggestions to make your travel planning easier and more fun.
-Like every year, we prepared a list of 10 Romanian places that inspire us through their authentic charm, beauty and heritage.
+Like every year, we prepared a list of 10 Romanian places that inspire us through their authentic charm, beauty, and heritage.

 To make sure we cover different interests and passions, we included in our top places to see in Romania in 2018 a variety of attractions and experiences from all over the country.

 You can hike one day, explore the ruins of the ancient Dacians on the following day, or discover the thrill of rock climbing.
-You can spend your days discovering the centuries-old history of monuments that withstood wars, invasions and political regime change.
+You can spend your days discovering the centuries-old history of monuments that withstood wars, invasions, and violent regime change.

 With no further ado, here are our top 10 places to see in Romania in 2018.

 Location: Valcea County

 The smallest and the newest national park in Romania, Buila-Vanturarita is one of the best options to the more famous locations in the Carpathians, especially if you’re looking for wilderness and solitary hikes.

-Located in the southern part of Capatanii Mountains, this protected area extends on 4,816 hectares.
+Located in the southern part of the Capatanii Mountains, this protected area extends has 4,816 hectares.
 A veritable limestone landscape, with caves and gorges, Buila-Vanturarita is almost a forgotten paradise of virgin forests, protected plant and animal species, one of the few places where biodiversity survives untouched for now by greedy human development.

 You can choose between 19 hiking itineraries and five rock climbing trails.
 The highest altitude is 1,885 meters on Vanturarita Mare Peak.

 Don’t miss a visit to the nearby churches and monasteries: Hurez, Arnota, Bistrita, Pahomie, Iezer.

 Find out more on www.buila.ro